-International institutions have already set up a water kiosk system in Kanyama in cooperation with the municipal water supplier (LWSC) and local organisations.
-Household connections were scarce, which is why thousands of people continued to depend on water kiosks.
-In addition, the infrastructure is only able to cushion the rapid population growth to a limited extent.
+International institutions, in cooperation with the municipal water supplier LWSC and local organisations, had already set up a system of water kiosks in Kanyama.
+Household connections were scarce, which is why thousands of people continued to rely on these water points.
+Moreover, the existing infrastructure could only begin to cushion the rapid population growth.

 Together with local partner organisations and local residents, central locations were identified where the construction of a water kiosk would make sense.
 The local water supplier LWSC then set up the five kiosks and connected them to the existing tap water system.
 One person is employed at each water kiosk to supervise the kiosk.